What is Bladder Cancer?

 - Invasive cancers grow into the lamina propria or even deeper into the muscle layer.
 Invasive cancers are more likely to spread and are harder to treat.

 Bladder cancers occur mainly in later years.
 9 out of 10 people with bladder cancer are over 55, with the average age of diagnosis being 73.
 There are many factors that determine your risk of developing bladder cancer including age, family history, gender, and even personal choice health factors such as smoking and not drinking enough fluids.

 Bladder Cancer Detection

 If you or your doctor feels that you are at a high risk of developing bladder cancer there are tests that can be done for possible early detection.
-However, for a person at average risk it is best to watch for possible signs of bladder cancer including blood in your urine, painful or inability to urinate, or changes in bladder habits (urinating more often than usual) While these signs do not always indicate bladder cancer it is important to get them checked out by a doctor.
+However, for a person at average risk it is best to watch for possible signs including blood in your urine, painful or inability to urinate, or changes in bladder habits (urinating more often than usual) While these signs do not always indicate cancer it is important to get them checked out by a doctor.

 Bladder cancer is a highly specialized area and treatment that will work for you depends on many factors, all of which we will discuss with you.
 We will give you your options and guide you through this.

 Contact us online or call (215) 563-1199 to schedule an appointment.